Emmanuelshadow/Shoot-em-up/README.md

 # Shoot-em-up

-The is the first git projet
+This is the first git projet
 A Shmup